llemaitre19 / jtsx

 Move element forward

-M-x jtsx-move-jsx-element-step-in-forward moves a JSX element (or any JSX root node) forward.
+M-x jtsx-move-jsx-element-step-in-forward moves a JSX element (or any JSX node) forward.
 Step into sibling elements if possible.

-M-x jtsx-move-jsx-element-step-in-backward moves a JSX element (or any JSX root node) backward.
+M-x jtsx-move-jsx-element-step-in-backward moves a JSX element (or any JSX node) backward.
 Step into sibling elements if possible.

 Move element forward with step-in